Henryjk4/EIPIP/Meeting 071.md

 ### Notes: HenryJK4

 ## Summary
-Discuss Issues/PRs, topics
+** 1. Discuss Issues/PRs, topics**
-Propose Policy: Last Call changes shall be separate from the PR to move to Final
+* Propose Policy: Last Call changes shall be separate from the PR to move to Final
-Decision: Big changes in Last Call will restart the "Review ends" date Hide Stagnant and Withdrawn EIPs from the EIP list General consensus: Not very useful feature to hide Changes to Final EIP
+* Decision: Big changes in Last Call will restart the "Review ends" date
+* Hide Stagnant and Withdrawn EIPs from the EIP list
+* General consensus: Not very useful feature to hide **Changes to Final EIP**
-PR-6104: Sam will merge it
+* PR-6104: Sam will merge it
-PR-6038: General consensus - PR should not be merged.
+* PR-6038: General consensus - PR should not be merged.
 Sam will create an issue for concern regarding updating Solidity to old EIPs.
-PR-6012: Author needs to list normative changes and non-normative changes.
+* PR-6012: Author needs to list normative changes and non-normative changes.
 We should avoid adding change to big EIPs like this.
 Closed.
-PR-5877: Shouldn't change older EIPs for updating table.
+* PR-5877: Shouldn't change older EIPs for updating table.
 Anyway, an EIP isn't a best place to maintain a table.
-   2. Discussion continued from earlier meetings
+** 2. Discussion continued from earlier meetings**
-A Straw-man Proposal: Continue collecting feedback here
+* A Straw-man Proposal: Continue collecting feedback here ** 3.
+EIP Bot**
-   3. EIP Bot
-Group seems to be in favor.
+* Group seems to be in favor.
 Will keep the issue to collect if anyone opposes to the proposal

 ## Intro
 **Pooja Ranjan**